 Publishing your application is very easy, there are just a few steps you have to follow.

-Thinfinity VirtualUI is a great solution to host your Windows-based applications on AWS and provide web access to multiple concurrent users.
+Thinfinity VirtualUI is a great solution to host your Windows-based applications on Amazon Web Services (AWS) and provide web access to multiple concurrent users.

 While AWS allows you to enable multiple concurrent users to access to EC2 instances, Thinfinity VirtualUI permits you to publish your Win32 apps to be accessed within a browser window.